Daniiar/NBKR/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies
+* Rails version: 5.2.3

-* Configuration
+* Run "bundle"

-* Database creation
+* open crontab "crontab -e" and write, then save it

-* Database initialization
+  * * * * * /bin/bash -l -c 'cd /home/daniiar/Desktop/NBKR && rails write_exchange_rates'

 * How to run the test suite